TommyYuan0215/CST435_Assignment2_ImageProcessing/README.md

 ## Installation

 1. Install Python Environment
-- Before running the project, ensure you have Python installed on your system.
+Before running the project, ensure you have Python installed on your system.
 This project requires Python 3.10 or higher.

-- For Windows User:
+- For Windows Users:
   1. Download: Go to the official [Python Downloads page](https://www.python.org/downloads/windows/)
   2. Install: Run the installer and crucially check the box that says "Add python.exe to PATH" before clicking "Install Now."
   3. Verify: Open PowerShell or Command Prompt and type: